Halcyon (Ellie Goulding album): Live performances and usage in media

-Goulding performed "Anything Could Happen" on Late Night with Jimmy Fallon on 10 October 2012, on Today on 11 October, on The Ellen DeGeneres Show and Conan on 17 October, on Top of the Pops on 31 December, on Good Morning America on 22 January 2013, and on Jimmy Kimmel Live! on 12 February.
-She performed "My Blood" on Later... with Jools Holland on 16 November 2012.
-On 30 December, Goulding appeared on the British chat show Sunday Brunch to perform "Figure 8".
-She performed "Explosions" on the British television programme This Morning on 22 February 2013.
-On 14 December 2013, Goulding performed "Anything Could Happen" on The X Factor UK final with finalist Luke Friend.
+Goulding performed "Anything Could Happen" on Late Night with Jimmy Fallon on 10 October 2012, Today on 11 October, The Ellen DeGeneres Show and Conan on 17 October, Top of the Pops on 31 December, Good Morning America on 22 January 2013, and Jimmy Kimmel Live! on 12 February.
+She also performed "My Blood" on Later... with Jools Holland (16 November 2012), "Figure 8" on the British chat show Sunday Brunch (30 December), and "Explosions" on the British television programme This Morning (22 February 2013).
+On 14 December, Goulding performed "Anything Could Happen" on The X Factor UK final with finalist Luke Friend.

-"Hanging On" was used in the CW shows Gossip Girl and Nikita in addition to the film Divergent and soundtrack to The Host.
+"Hanging On" was used in the CW shows—Gossip Girl and Nikita—in addition to the film Divergent (2014) and soundtrack to The Host (2013).
 The song's Living Phantoms remix was featured in a trailer for the 2013 PlayStation 3 video game God of War: Ascension.
-"Dead in the Water" was featured on the 15th episode of the ninth season of the ABC medical drama Grey's Anatomy on 14 February 2013.
-The track "Stay Awake", produced by French producer Madeon, was released exclusively on Beatport on 24 March 2013.
-On 15 April 2013, an exclusive album containing remixes of tracks from Halcyon was released by Nike for free streaming and download to coincide with the Nike Women Half Marathon that Goulding would be partaking in, which took place in Washington, D.C., on 28 April 2013.
-"My Blood" was included in the deluxe edition of the Divergent soundtrack in addition to appearing in the trailer for Disney's live-action version of Cinderella.
+"Dead in the Water" was featured on the 15th episode of the ninth season of the American Broadcasting Company medical drama Grey's Anatomy on 14 February.
+On 15 April, an exclusive album containing remixes of tracks from Halcyon was released by Nike for free streaming and download to coincide with the Nike Women Half Marathon that Goulding would be partaking in, which took place in Washington, D.C., on 28 April.
+"My Blood" was included in the deluxe edition of the Divergent soundtrack, in addition to appearing in the trailer for Disney's live-action version of Cinderella (2015).